Amit-Chandra/Pong-Game/README.md

 # Pong Game

-This is an enhanced implementation of the classic Pong game using Python and the Pygame library.
+This is the classic Pong game using Python and the Pygame library.

 ## Description